-The photographic film sheet has a design in black and was used to make the screen print titled ”Triangle F’ .
+Gordon House a single photographic film sheet with a design in black and was used to make the screen print titled ”Triangle F’ .
 The print is listed as no. 69 in the catalogue by Baro.
 The film was used in a darkroom to transfer the design onto a screen print or etching plate.
 There are some scratch marks on the surface of the film which I have tried to photograph,else in good condition.Made in 1971.
 Unsigned.
+Not mounted.

 Sheet size 48 x 26cm (18.75 x 10 inches)